 - An enrollment error that was not your fault

-- Employer sponsored plan reduces benefits making it not provide minimum value, or raising the cost so that it is unaffordable
+- Employer-sponsored plan reduces benefits making it not provide minimum value or raising the cost so that it is unaffordable

 Buying or Cancelling Coverage

 When buying medical insurance for pregnancy, apply common sense rules regardless of where your due date falls relative to open enrollment.
-Remember that while prenatal care is very important, labor and delivery in a hospital is where most costs occur.
+Remember that while prenatal care is very important, labor and delivery in a hospital are where most costs occur.
 If your baby delivers preterm, a NICU stay can generate extremely large bills.

 Keep these thoughts in mind when buying a new policy for maternity needs.

-- High deductible plans save money on premiums, but may leave you with more leftover medical expenses after you deliver.
+- High-deductible plans save money on premiums but may leave you with more leftover medical expenses after you deliver.

 - Federal government subsidies may help you find a far more affordable plan if you meet income guidelines.

 - Out-of-pocket medical costs may be very high if you select a plan where your gynecologist, hospital, and local NICU are out-of-network with your plan.